 Does your garden fairy need a home?
 This one is good for your fairy, and then after a while, good for your soil too!

-Photos of most of the elements of a Chinese Garden can be found here on this page.
-Most Chinese classical gardens have these elements, and they are part of what makes the Chinese Garden Chinese.
+This photo collage highlights common elements of a Chinese garden.
+A good amount of classical Chinese gardens have these elements, and they are part of what defines the Chinese style of garden design.

-What to do when your garden is loaded with zucchini?
+What do you do when your garden is loaded with zucchini?
 Gadzukes!
-Head to the kitchen with all the little squashes and fill your freezer with great zucchini dishes for those days when the zucchini have long been iced over with frost.
+Head to the kitchen with all the little squashes and fill your freezer with great zucchini dishes for those days when your garden has been iced over with frost.

 This page is for anyone who is curious to know what a Buddhist Temple is like.
 And also for people from other countries who have to visit a lot of temples during their time in Asia and want to understand them better.
 And for architects, builders,...

 The Miki is a newer breed of dog developed in the US.
 Here you will find lots of photos, an introduction to the breed, and a discussion of some of their sweet characteristics.

 Epiphany!
 In many countries Epiphany - Three Kings Day - is the last day of the celebration of the Christmas season.
 Read on to learn all about Epiphany celebrations around the world.